-Destiny of the Dead is due to be published by Tor Books in North America and in the UK, on March 22nd, 2022.
+Daughter of Redwinter is due to be published by Tor Books in North America (June 28th) and Gollancz in the UK (June 30th).

 Next year, Tor Books are due to publish the first book in Maurice Broaddus‘s new Astra Black trilogy: a sci-fi epic that explores the struggles of members of the interstellar Muungano empire — a far-reaching coalition of city-states that stretches from O.E. (original earth) to Titan — as it faces an escalating series of threats.
 I’ve enjoyed what I’ve read of Broaddus’s previous work, and I’m rather looking forward to giving this a try.
 Here’s the synopsis: